 Some of the Colorado's best-known fourteeners include the tallest, Mount Elbert; Pikes Peak, which inspired the poem "America the Beautiful"; and Longs Peak, which resides inside Rocky Mountain National Park.
 See a full list of 14ers and their elevations and an awesome infographic that describes what makes them so special to Coloradans.

 The reward for reaching the summit of one of these 14ers?
-Some of the most breathtaking views you'll find anywhere on the planet.
-But it's important to know a few things before you head out to these massive Colorado fourteeners.
+Some of the most breathtaking views you'll find anywhere on the planet, as well as stargazing opportunities.
+But it's important to know a few things beforehand, if you decide to head out to these massive Colorado fourteeners.

 Be Aware of the Effects of Altitude